Partnerships for Schools

 Q. Does PfS do all BSF procurement centrally?

-No - the role of PfS is to work with local authorities, to support, advise and challenge them throughout the process of developing their plans for BSF and procuring a partner to deliver their requirements.
+No - the role of PfS within Building Schools for the FUture is to work with local authorities, to support, advise and challenge them throughout the process of developing their plans for BSF.
 Local authorities are the procuring body in BSF.

 Q. Does PfS make a profit?

 PfS is not a profit-maximising body.
-It is a Non-Departmental Public Body (NDPB) wholly owned by the Secretary of State for Children, Schools and Families.
+It is a Non-Departmental Public Body (NDPB) wholly owned by the Secretary of State for Education.
 It may, however, be expected to make a return on any capital it deploys at risk in delivering the initiative.

 Q. How is PfS accountable?